 7. Markansu Valley – Valley of Tornadoes – site with most frequent dust whirlwinds

 Markansu Valley is dry, lifeless valley high up in Pamir mountains.

 In afternoons here starts very strong wind, which rises dust and countless whirlwinds.
 They often reach the strength of tornadoes and are very dangerous – there are reports about camels with all their burdens lifted by winds.
 People in earlier times believed that these are real, fearsome spirits – jinns.

 8. Poás Volcano and Laguna Caliente – site with the most acid rain

 Around the acid crater lake of Poás Volcano the acidity of fog and rain is around 2.0 of pH and may be even less.
 As a result around the crater and to the west from it there has formed some 3.5 km long and 1 km wide, lifeless, naked scar surrounded by jungle.

 Effects of the volcanic acid rain extend far beyond this scar.
-In vicinities the farm equipment, cars and home untensils become rusty, roofs of the buildings are damaged.
-Often tourists have been rescued from the nature trails to avoid potential health problems due to acid fog - sometimes tourists have been running out of the fog coughing and with runny eyes.
+In vicinity the farm equipment, cars and home utensils become rusty, roofs of the buildings are damaged.
+Often tourists have been rescued from the nature trails to avoid potential health problems due to acid fog – sometimes tourists have been running out of the fog coughing and with runny eyes.